TabeaHeckenthaler/FinalProject/README.md

 ### Network visualisation and analysis
 Based on the CS, we create a network of states: Network nodes represent states in CS, network edges between nodes are transitions from one state to another state in CS.
+The visualizisation of the transition matrices can be found [here](https://github.com/TabeaHeckenthaler/FinalProject/tree/main/Graphs/Results).
-The visualisation of the network will be in form of .html files using a method provided by pathpy.
+The visualisation of the network are in form of [.html](https://github.com/TabeaHeckenthaler/FinalProject/tree/main/Graphs/Results) files created using a method provided by pathpy.

 ## 2. Simulation of trajectories within a piano-movers type maze
 I prepared a framework of a computational solver, which is supposed to resemble humans walking through the maze.